JRBoland/JamesBoland_T2A2/readme.md

 Clone or download the repository from Github.

-Ensure that PostgreSQL is installed.
+Ensure that Python 3 and PostgreSQL is installed.
 Open command line/terminal and run the following commands:

 ```psql```